The Best Indoor Play Spaces for Long Island Toddlers

 While many indoor play destinations cater to a range of ages, some parents feel more comfortable when areas are designated for younger children.
-With that in mind, we've rounded up a list of fun and imaginative play spaces on Long Island geared to little ones.
+With that in mind, we've rounded up a list of fun and imaginative play spaces for toddlers on Long Island.

 At most of these locations, children ages 5 and younger are the primary focus and can play freely without fear of being knocked down or bumped into by older crowds.
 They also offer age-appropriate equipment and activities for toddlers.